amm926616/April-Music-Player/README.md

 ### Installation

-- Installer for windows is available in the releases section.
+- An installer for Windows is available in the releases section.
+However, since I don't use Windows, creating an installer can be tedious.
+So, I will only create an installer for major updates.
+I recommend running the program directly from the Python file for the best experience, as daily updates and bug fixes will be released frequently.

 - To run the project with Python, clone or download the repository:

     `git clone https://github.com/amm926616/april-music-player.git` or download the repo.